UofT-DSI/sql/02_activities/assignments/DC_Cohort/Assignment1.md

 <div align="center">-</div>

 #### WHERE
 1. Write a query that returns all customer purchases of product IDs 4 and 9.
-Limit to 25 rows of output.
 2. Write a query that returns all customer purchases and a new calculated column 'price' (quantity * cost_to_customer_per_qty), filtered by customer IDs between 8 and 10 (inclusive) using either:
 	1.  two conditions using AND
 	2.  one condition using BETWEEN
-Limit to 25 rows of output.

 <div align="center">-</div>